microsoft/react-native-windows-samples/docs/managing-cpp-deps.md

 The first command explicitly restores any `packages.config` dependencies found within your solution at the predefined destination (usually, the `packages` folder in your solution's path).

-The second command implicitly restores and builds the solution using the now default restore style, `PackageReference`, gathering all the remaining NuGet dendencies.
+The second command implicitly restores and builds the solution using the now default restore style, `PackageReference`, restoring the remaining NuGet dependencies.

 Note, these steps are done automatically when building inside Visual Studio or using the React Native Windows CLI.